 biography

-Kiwi-British soprano Catherine Hooper graduated with distinction from the Royal College of Music, where she was the Jessie Sumner Scholar, taught by Rosa Mannion, Caroline Dowdle and Bryan Evans.
-She is a former Opera Prelude Young Artist, SongEasel Young Artist and OperaUpClose Associate Artist.
-In 2022, Catherine was a member of the Glyndebourne Chorus, performing in productions of Ethel Smythe's The Wreckers, Poulenc's Les mamelles de Tirésias, and others.
-In 2023, she covered Senta in OperaUpClose's production of The Flying Dutchman, as well as performing the role of Woman in their touring production for soprano and harp, We Two Were Lovers – The Sea and I. So far in 2024, Catherine has completed a recital tour across China with pianist Aleksandra Myslek, performing in venues such as the Wuhan Qintai Concert Hall, and she was part of the Savonlinna Opera Festival chorus in Finland.
+Kiwi-British soprano Catherine Hooper is a graduate of the Royal College of Music and the universities of Cambridge and St Andrews.
+Catherine won third prize and the Tait Memorial Trust Prize in the 2025 Joan Sutherland Richard Bonynge Bel Canto Award.
+She has previously been an Opera Prelude Young Artist, SongEasel Young Artist, OperaUpClose Associate Artist, and member of the Glyndebourne Chorus.
+Recent roles include Musetta (La bohème, Devon Opera), Senta (The Flying Dutchman, OperaUpClose), and Woman in the touring production for soprano and harp, We Two Were Lovers – The Sea and I (OperaUpClose).
 While studying at the RCM, Catherine covered the Queen of the Night (Die Zauberflöte) with the RCM Opera Studio and performed extracts from various roles in opera scenes, including Countess (Le Nozze di Figaro), Donna Anna (Don Giovanni) and Alcina.
 She has since reprised the role of the Queen of the Night with the Royal Opera House Create & Sing Programme.

 Please contact Catherine directly for an up-to-date biography and list of repertoire.